AswinKumarReddy/Pending-Invoices-page-/README.md

 React dependencies required
 reactstrap
- - for Table style and butoons
+ - for Table style and buttons
 FontAwesone - (yet to be Added)
 - for symbols on buttons.